Skip to content

 Ultra-fast inference on Groq’s LPU hardware.
 Supports open-source models.

-import { GroqLLM } from '@lukeocodes/composite-voice';
+import { GroqLLM } from 'composite-voice';

 const llm = new GroqLLM({